 One of the biggest changes you’ll see (for those who are frequent flyers) is the “sleeper seat”, which converts into a fully-flat bed, and measures 81 inches long—enough to accommodate even the taller passengers.
 (The older designs did not recline flat, which did not allow for the type of comfort many expect in a premier cabin.)

-Other features the airline has updated for its business class is the personal handset to control the entertainment screen, audio description for those visually impaired, noise cancelling headphones, and A/C and USB sockets to keep your devices charged at all times.
+Other features the airline has updated for its business class is the personal handset to control the entertainment screen, audio description for those visually impaired, noise-canceling headphones, and A/C and USB sockets to keep your devices charged at all times.

 By the end of this year, all remaining A330-200 and A330-300 jets will be retrofitted with the new World Business Class seats.
 So with that said, who’s ready for takeoff?